...

 In what moments does a presentation require more from you?

-How do you tell your audience thank you for watching my presentation if you made a visual presentation?
+How do you tell your audience to thank you for watching my presentation if you made a visual presentation?

 What is the importance of saying thank you to your audience for listening?

-We intend to answer all these questions in this article, and we hope you read the whole page to understand the complete concept of the presentation thank you.
+We intend to answer all these questions in this article, and we hope you read the whole page to understand the complete concept of the presentation.
+Thank you.

 How Should I End a Presentation?
 Different Ways of Ending a Speech Or a Presentation